HouseTrip/housetrip.github.com/_posts/2014-02-19-continuous-deployment.md

 that we have just used one of the many integrations available with Travis to notify us on a new deploy.

-One exception to this rule are, typically, large database migrations.
+One exception to this rule is, typically, the large database migration.
 This is where you have to be a little bit more clever about your solution.
 Normally you would manually handle this process, probably deploying at night (or whatever your low traffic period is) and take the site off for an arbitrary length of time.
 One good way to do it is to take a more incremental approach: write your